Ashland Road Policies for use of

 - Hoses - All watering hoses should be stored off the aisle walkways, and breakers/nozzles must be kept off the ground.
 Do not drink from hoses!

 - Storage – There is no central storage space at the Ashland Road PGF therefore storage of media, fertilizers and containers is allowed in your greenhouse room at this facility.
 HOWEVER, Keep in mind that all items stored need to be clean, organized and not blocking door or isle access.
 Do not block access to exhaust fans or the cooling pads.
 Please do NOT order large quantities of supplies!
 Only items intended for use in the Ashland Road Plant Growth Facility may be stored here.
 Do not use this facility to store supplies for your lab or field research!
 Smaller items such as fertilizer and labels should be kept in secondary waterproof tubs.
 Absolutely no supplies should be stored in the greenhouse hallways!!!!
 The only items in the hallway should be common use equipment such as trashcans, carts and wheelbarrows.
 Do not store any supplies outside of the greenhouse facility.
-Temporary storage of media piles near the soil mixer may be allowed with prior approval from Michelle Brooks.
+Temporary storage of media piles near the soil mixer may be allowed with prior approval from the Plant Growth Facility Coordinator.
 These piles may not remain for longer than 2 weeks and may not block any parking spaces.

 - Hazardous Materials - The greenhouses in the Ashland Road PGF are considered laboratories.
 Environmental Health and Safety conducts inspections biannually.
 No food or drink is allowed inside the greenhouse or growth chamber units.
 Do not drink from hoses!
 ALL substances must be stored in a closed container and clearly labeled.This includes, DI wash bottles, fertilizers, etc. Culligan tanks must be secured to the wall.